CrabbRex/quietStudySpaces/README.md

 ### Integration with Firebase:
 This app uses Both Firebase Authentication (For Auth and Authz) and Firebase Firestore Database.
 Further information on the implementation can be found in the project documentation.

-### Testing:
-This App has tests for Authentication - Both Widget tests and unit tests.\\
-Also tests for the Navigation Bar\\
-Uses Mock Auth and Fake Database to load user and data from database for testing functionality.

 ### Room for future development:
 - Firebase photo uploading.
 - The main next goal is maps integration.
 Including directions.
 Includng pop-ups and tags